-The local tourist board gives all children a small booklet to collect stamps: each mountain refuge you reach, you get a stamp and if you collect enough, they rewards you with a medal.
+The local tourist board gives all children a small booklet to collect stamps: each mountain refuge you reach, you get a stamp, and if you collect enough, they reward you with a medal.
 One year I worked my up to get a gold one: so proud of myself!

 For more contemplative moods, I always loved sitting at a local bakerei with a slice of cake and a book.
-This area of Italy was for many years part of Austria and you can still very much feel the cultural influence in its architecture and food: at the end of the day outdoors, what can possibly beat sitting in a wooden chalet with a steaming hot Italian espresso and a slice of apfelstrudel?
+This area of Italy was for many years part of Austria, and you can still very much feel the cultural influence in its architecture and food: at the end of the day outdoors, what can possibly beat sitting in a wooden chalet with a steaming hot Italian espresso and a slice of apfelstrudel?
 It’s my kind of heaven.

 After my trip from Sagada, I decided to visit Batad without any itinerary.
-I became hopeless when I found out that I don’t have enough cash and there was no available ATM at Banaue.
+I became hopeless when I found out that I don’t have enough cash, and there was no available ATM at Banaue.